 In conjunction with the Legal Division, Competition Division staff conducts formal and informal policy investigations to ensure that consumers of telecommunications and cable services continue to experience the benefits of competition and that such competition accrues to all residents of Massachusetts.
 In addition, Competition Division staff safeguards consumers by implementing new regulatory policies to ensure that the rates, terms, and conditions of telecommunications and cable services are just and reasonable, where market forces alone cannot do so.
-Competition staff drafted discovery questions to and reviewed discovery responses from companies involved in Department investigations throughout FY 2017.
+Along with the Legal Division, Competition staff drafted discovery questions to and reviewed discovery responses from companies involved in Department investigations throughout FY 2018.
 The Competition Division assisted the Legal Division staff in preparing and finalizing Orders relating to ongoing investigations.
-In FY 2017, Competition Division staff conducted technical analyses in Department compliance proceedings, both formal and informal.
+In FY 2018, Competition Division staff conducted technical analyses in Department compliance proceedings, both formal and informal.